marketable-it-skills/s17-hu_ro_training_2023-module_c-commercial_api_provider/README.md

 ## Task Origin

-This project task is based on test projects from the Hungary-Romania Training 2023 Module A competition submitted by [Zoltan Sisak](https://www.linkedin.com/in/zoltan-sisak/), [Janos Hidvegi](https://www.linkedin.com/in/j%C3%A1nos-hidv%C3%A9gi-3b19591b1/), and [Oliver Mrakovics](https://www.linkedin.com/in/0l1v3rr/).
+This project task is based on test projects from the Hungary-Romania Training 2023 Module C competition submitted by [Zoltan Sisak](https://www.linkedin.com/in/zoltan-sisak/), [Janos Hidvegi](https://www.linkedin.com/in/j%C3%A1nos-hidv%C3%A9gi-3b19591b1/), and [Oliver Mrakovics](https://www.linkedin.com/in/0l1v3rr/).
 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ "Marketable IT Skills" project.

 ## Content